OntimizeWeb/docs/_docs/15c-permissions-example.md

 ### Server permissions

 Now it's time to define the server permissions.
-In our application we got two users, Demo and Candidate.
-The only user that we want to have permission to access the candidates table it's the demo user so we will need to define it's permissions.
+In our application we have two users, 'Demo' and 'Candidate'.
+The unique user that we want to have permission to access the candidates table is the 'Demo' user.
+So we will need to define it's permissions.

 #### Creating the permission service